 Practical Notes for Planning Your Visit

-Gaia is located at units 01–05, G/F, Grand Millennium Plaza, 181 Queen's Road Central, Sheung Wan.
+Gaia is located at units 01 to 05, G/F, Grand Millennium Plaza, 181 Queen's Road Central, Sheung Wan.
 The Sheung Wan MTR station provides the most direct public transport access.
-For a European-format dinner in this neighbourhood, booking in advance is the standard expectation, particularly for tables of four or more on a Friday or Saturday evening.
+For a European-format dinner in this neighbourhood, booking in advance is recommended, particularly for tables of four or more on a Friday or Saturday evening.
 Lunch on weekdays tends to be more accessible, though the financial district proximity means midday slots fill quickly.
-Specific booking methods, current hours, and pricing are leading confirmed directly with the restaurant, as these details were not available at time of publication.

 City Peers